Skip to content

 • read/write access to elements via the DOM API:

-• measuring (read) an element's width or height
+• reading (here: measuring) an element's width or height

-• setting (write) an input field's focus state
+• writing (here: setting) an input field's focus state

 • implementation of more complex animations: